 For Sudbury North, since 2010 the Manitoulin-Sudbury DSB has been the Service Provider for Employment Ontario -Employment Service.
 The Chapleau office, through an integrated approach, ensures that the full suite of Employment Services (Employment Ontario) is offered to this specific area.
-We ensure that Ontario Works participants take advantage of the EO-ES.
-This employment service offers a variety of services that includes resume writing, job search skills, interview skills, life skills and job specific training, self-employment, job matching and job retention skills.
-This suite of services include the new Canada-Ontario Job Grant program.
+We ensure that Ontario Works participants take advantage of the Employment Ontario Programs.
+These employment services offer a variety of services that includes resume writing, job search skills, interview skills, life skills and job specific training, self-employment, job matching and job retention skills for youth and adults in the community.
+This suite of services includes the new Canada-Ontario Job Grant program, the Youth Job Link program as well as the Youth Job Connection and Youth Job Connection-Summer programs.
 This relationship is very unique.
-We are one (1) of only six (6) DSSAB / MCSMs that have contracts with MTCU to offer the full suite of employment services.
+We are one (1) in very few DSSAB / CMSMs that have contracts with Ministry of Advanced Education and Skills Development to offer the full suite of employment services.

 The Manitoulin-Sudbury DSB offers life skills training through referrals to community agencies.
 We are the funding source for these programs.
-In the next 2 years, we will continue to offer "Options", Quick Start and Focus for Change programs.
+In the next 2 years, we will continue to offer Options, Quick Start and Focus for Change programs.
 The Manitoulin-Sudbury DSB staff meets with the services providers regularly to ensure that client needs are met.
 An extensive review of the life skills program offered by Cambrian College was completed in 2014.
 It was determined that the Focus for Change and Quick Start would be merged together.
 The revised model is now called "Options".
-A series of new life skills / job preparation workshops have been developed and are being offered to all Ontario Works and ODSP Participants residing in the Lacloche and Manitoulin Island arrears.
+A series of new life skills / job preparation workshops have been developed and are being offered to all Ontario Works and ODSP Participants residing in the LaCloche and Manitoulin Island arrears.